grantcurell/dell-performance-tuning/bios.md

 TODO - specifics?

 You could see a difference in synthetic workloads that only use a small address range for their testing.
 For example, if only 1K of data is accessed you would be MUCH better off with the 256 byte interleaving than the 2K setting in the example above.

+### Correctable Memory ECC SMI

+Allows the system to log ECC corrected DRAM errors into the System Event Log (SEL) log.
+Logging these rare errors can help identify marginal components; however the system will pause for a few milliseconds after an error while the log entry is created.
+Latency conscious customers may wish to disable the feature.
+Spare Mode, and Mirror mode require this feature to be enabled.

 ### Opportunistic Self Refresh